jpcosec/CNN_distilation/distillation review.md

 # Layer/ feature level

-### Like What You Like: Knowledge Distill via Neuron Selectivity Transfer Zehao
+### Like What You Like: Knowledge Distill via Neuron Selectivity Transfer
 Año: DEC 2017

 Applicacion: Imágenes